Antifungals for aspergillosis

 The side effects of azole drugs are well characterised and there are also some important drug-drug interactions which exclude the use of prescribing certain drugs at the same time.
 For a more comprehensive understanding of these issues view individual patient information (PIL) leaflets for each drug (at the bottom of the page).

 Some of the antifungal drugs (e.g. itraconazole) are taken orally and can be difficult to absorb, particularly if you are on antacid medication (medicine used to treat indigestion, stomach ulcers or heartburn).
 This is because some acid in the stomach is needed to dissolve the capsules and allow absorption.

 In the case of itraconazole the standard advice is to ensure that there is plenty of acid in the stomach by taking a fizzy drink such as cola with the medication (the carbon dioxide that causes the fizz also makes the drink quite acidic).
-Some people dislike fizzy drinks so substitute a fruit juice eg. orange juice, however this is now NOT recommended:
+Some people dislike fizzy drinks so substitute a fruit juice eg. orange juice.

 Itraconazole capsules are taken after a meal and 2 hours before taking antacids.
 Itraconazole solution is taken one hour before a meal as it is more easily absorbed.

 It is well worth reading the Patient Information Leaflet packed with your medication as this gives you all the information you need to store and use it.
 We provide a list of the most common medications at the bottom of this page, and links to their respective PILs.

 Even after following all of the manufacturers’ instructions, absorbance of some drugs is unpredictable.
 You may find that your doctor will take blood samples to check how well your body is absorbing an antifungal.